lawalsegun2025/ipl_match_win_predictor/README.md

 - The total runs for the first innings in the data set was extracted
 - The two dataframe were merged
 - We got the `current_score` by a cumulative sum of the total runs for the second innings.
+- We created a `result` column to identify the winners.

 ## Model Building